 There are several offices at SMU that are designed to support graduate students, and meet their academic, professional, and personal needs while they pursue their degrees.
 Check out these helpful resources, and don’t hesitate to contact these offices if you have any questions before or during your graduate education.

-The Office of Research and Graduate Studies also provides students with numerous professional development opportunities including a series of workshops focused on furthering education and professional development and access to the Graduate Writing Center for consultation on all academic writing.
+The Moody School of Graduate and Advanced Studies also provides students with numerous professional development opportunities including a series of workshops focused on furthering education and professional development and access to the Graduate Writing Center for consultation on all academic writing.

 This office is there to help provide immigration services for those on F or J visas.
 We help with the coordination of pre-arrival information, current compliance issues, data management, and programming for SMU’s many international students.
 We also handle necessary reporting to the U.S. Federal Government, immigration orientations, and the creation of cultural and educational programming opportunities for students.